sterbini/AAP_CAS/student_instructions.md

 # Eigenvalues and eigenvectors
 np.linalg.eig(M)
 ```
-You can compare and check your output with the ones [here](example/test.ipynb).
+You can compare and check your output with the ones [here](examples/test.ipynb).

 ---
 # Software Setup

-In this section we will explain how to install Python.
+In this section we will explain how to install Python locally on your laptop.

+> We suggest not to use CoLab (or other remote servers) during the hands-on since there could be problem with the internet connection.

 There are many ways to use Python on your laptop.
 You can use it from the terminal, from the browser with Jupyter/JupyterLab or in an Integrated Developer Environment, [IDE](https://www.google.com/search?q=most+popular+python+ide).
 During the lectures and the the Hands-on we will use Python and JupyterLab.